tanainc/tana-input-api-samples/README.md

 ## Creating fields & tags

 To create a new field definition you create a node with the supertag set to `SYS_T02`.
-You'll likely want to target the Schema-node, which would be `fileid_SCHEMA`.
+You'll likely want to target the Schema-node, which would be `SCHEMA`, but you are free to place tags elsewhere as well.
+This might be useful when creating templates for example

 ```
 {